 On 13 December 2017, the French Minister of Justice presented the Draft Bill on the Protection of Personal Data (Projet de loi relatif à la protection des données personnelles).
 The Draft Law does not provide for specific provisions dealing with the issue of parental consent, thus leaving the threshold at 16 years.
 The Explanatory Statement (Exposé des Motifs), accompanying the Draft Law, states that the Government has chosen not to use its margin of manoeuvre.

-On 13 December 2017, the CNIL, the French Data Protection Authority, published its opinion on the draft law on the protection of personal data (which was adopted on 30 November 2017).
-It provides an insight into the parental consent provision and the government's decision not to derogate.
-In its opinion on the Draft Data Protection Bill, the CNIL states, first of all, that it was aware of the discrepancy between this provision and the reality of the digital practices of minors.
-It then articulates the necessary empowerment of young people and the special protection of their personal data that is required at this time of their life, adolescence, where disclosure of their data and potential attacks on their privacy may result in negative effects in their future.
-In this respect and in light of all the rights of the child as recognised by the French national legislation, the CNIL states that it had not identified any decisive factors justifying the derogation from the default threshold of 16 years as the 16-year threshold corresponds to a common threshold in many legal contexts, particularly in contractual and banking matters.
-The CNIL adds that such a parental consent threshold may, in fact, be considered as a means of creating an opportunity for dialogue between parents and their children on how they intend to protect their personal data on the internet and the precautions that shall be taken.
-In terms of practical implementation of the parental consent provisions, the CNIL promotes the adoption of specific obligations, in the form of codes of conduct or certification mechanisms, and in particular, strengthened protection in terms of profiling for advertising purposes.
+The CNIL, the French Data Protection Authority, published its opinion on the draft law on the protection of personal data.
+It provided an insight into the parental consent provision and the government's decision not to derogate.
+In its opinion on the Draft Data Protection Bill, the CNIL stated, first of all, that it was aware of the discrepancy between this provision and the reality of the digital practices of minors.
+It then articulated the necessary empowerment of young people and the special protection of their personal data that is required at this time of their life, adolescence, where disclosure of their data and potential attacks on their privacy may result in negative effects in their future.
+In this respect and in light of all the rights of the child as recognised by the French national legislation, the CNIL stated that it had not identified any decisive factors justifying the derogation from the default threshold of 16 years as the 16-year threshold corresponded to a common threshold in many legal contexts, particularly in contractual and banking matters.
+The CNIL added that such a parental consent threshold may, in fact, be considered as a means of creating an opportunity for dialogue between parents and their children on how they intend to protect their personal data on the internet and the precautions that shall be taken.
+In terms of practical implementation of the parental consent provisions, the CNIL promoted the adoption of specific obligations, in the form of codes of conduct or certification mechanisms, and in particular, strengthened protection in terms of profiling for advertising purposes.

-One of the most recent developments concerning the French legislative process is the Annex to the Report (Annexe au Rapport), adopted by the French National Assembly on 25 January 2018.
-Crucially, the National Assembly has proposed the addition of a new article 14a, concerning the implementation of article 8 GDPR.
+In its Annex to the Report (Annexe au Rapport) of 25 January 2018 the French National Assembly proposed the addition of a new article 14a, concerning the implementation of article 8 GDPR.
 According to this provision, a minor may consent to the processing of personal data alone with regard to the offer of information society services from the age of 15.
-However, this provision could not be found in the version of the draft law as amended by the Senate in March, which again puts the age at 16.
-Discussions continued in April, so no final decision has been taken yet.
+Discussions on the age of consent for children continued in April and May 2018.

 The public consultation on the adoption of legislative measures for the application of the GDPR was opened on 20 February 2018 and was successfully concluded on 5 March 2018.
 The Greek Ministry of Justice has subsequently published the Draft Law on the Protection of Personal Data (Νόμοσ για την Προςταςύα Δεδομϋνων Προςωπικού Φαρακτόρα).
 Article 6 of the Draft Law sets the age of consent for children at 15 years.
 According to the article, in relation to information society services being directly offered to a child, the processing of personal data of a child, when based on consent, shall be lawful where the child who provides consent has reached the age of 15 years.
 Where the child is below the age of 15 years, such processing shall be lawful only if and to the extent that consent is given or authorised by the holder of parental responsibility over the child.